kornysietsma/polyglot-code-scanner/README.md

 # Language-Agnostic Toxicity Indicators

+## Work-in-progress warning!

+This is a work in progress - it's still being fiddled with, major changes might come at any time.
+Or I might abandon it as my free time evaporates.
+You have been warned!

+*Current status*

+The basic "loc" stuff works - I'm currently adding git stats, which has lots of curly edges, so needs quite a few interim commits.
+For now, you can run `cargo run --git` to play with git logs, as well as the more stable commands below.

+## Intro

 This application scans source code directories, looking for measures that can be useful for identifying toxic code.